RosboneMako/MiniDistortion/README.md

 be easy to organize the IRs, 55_v30 needs to be loaded into slot 55.

-MMD PRESETS<br/>
+MD PRESETS<br/>
-In its normal use, the MMD VST should use the DAW preset save/load.
-When using the standalone EXE, MMD can load/save complete setups by selecting Load/Save preset buttons.
-It may be easier to use the MMD presets when sharing across multiple PCs.
+In its normal use, the MD VST should use the DAW preset save/load.
+When using the standalone EXE, MD can load/save complete setups by selecting Load/Save preset buttons.
+It may be easier to use the MD presets when sharing across multiple PCs.

 SIGNAL PATH
 ------------------------------------------------------------------
-MMD has a fixed signal path.
+MD has a fixed signal path.
 All audio moves from left to right from the signal path diagram.
 Optionally, the Delay and Reverb blocks can be placed in parallel.
 The UI diagram will not be changed when in parallel.